 -

 Top U.S. Headline News from GCA Forums News For Friday, January 24th, 2025: Very busy week for President Donald Trump.
 President Trump ends birthright citizenship.
 He is also moving with fast speed on deportation efforts in all major metro cities, such as Chicago, Newark, and Boston.
 The new president is declassifying the assassination of JFK, RFK, and MLK files, so he is honoring his word about having a transparent America.
 National News Kamala Harris and Doug Emoff are divorcing, as well as Barack Obama and Michelle Obama are divorcing because of a romantic affair between Barack Obama and Jennifer Aniston.
 California wildfires continued on with a new wife two days ago, but the fires are under containment.
 However, California has another major issue to deal with.
 Rain is on the forecast, and mudslides and toxic runoffs are concerns.
 Russian President Putin is making a deal with President Trump on ending the Russia and Ukraine War if the U.S. hands over Dr. Anthony Putin so he can be tried for crimes against humanity in Russia.
 President Donald Trump’s cabinet picks are getting confirmed.
 Former Senator Marco Rubio is confirmed as the new Secretary of State, Pam Bondi confirmed as U.S. Attorney General, and Pete Segseth as the U.S. Secretary of Defense.
 Form Congressman John Radcliffe was confirmed as the Director of the Cental Intelligence Agency (CIA).
-Comprehensive detail Headline News from the Daily Great Content Authority Headline News Update for Friday, January 24th, 2025.
+Comprehensive detail Headline News from the Daily Great Community Authority Headline News Update for Friday, January 24th, 2025.

 GCA Forums News: Full U.S. Summary of Events That Took Place on January 24, 2025